 Provides heating and cooling effects for the building.
 The air trapped in the various layers of the green roof act as insulation that keeps buildings warmer in winter and cooler in summer.
 According to the Massachusetts Low Impact Development Center, a green roof can reduce winter heat loss by 25% or more.
 Plants also shade the rooftop from the heat of summer sunlight.

 Presents an attractive, beneficial alternative to a traditional rooftop.
 Whether viewed from the ground or enjoyed as a public-accessible mini-park, green roofs offer an aesthetically-pleasing landscape that offers humans a myriad of mental, physical, and social benefits.

 Attracts wildlife.
 Insect pollinators are attracted to many extensive green roof plants, which in turn provide sustenance for birds, bats, and other insectivores.
 Intensive green roofs can offer habitat and food for a larger range of wildlife.

 Reduces noise pollution.
 Plants and growing media provide an insulating effect both inside and outside the building.”

 … Would you choose either of these new styles of roofing vs what you already have?

-Keep in mind that gutter cover is versatile to meet your roofing needs to help keep water where it belongs!
+Keep in mind that Advantage Gutter Guard™ is versatile to meet your roofing needs to help keep water where it belongs!